vikramaditya42/KnowledgeQA/README.md

 # Enhanced PDF-Based Question Answering System

-This project implements a PDF-based Question Answering (QA) system using advanced language models and embedding techniques.
+This project implements a PDF-based Question Answering (QA) system using the **llama3.1** model via **Ollama**.
 Users can upload PDFs, ask questions based on the context of the documents, and provide feedback to improve the system's accuracy over time.
 The system also supports metadata-based document filtering and retraining embeddings using user feedback.

 ---